g8hh/the-tree-of-life/docs/!general-info.md

 - [Upgrades](upgrades.md): How to create upgrades for a layer.
 - [Milestones](milestones.md): How to create milestones for a layer.
 - [Buyables](buyables.md): Create rebuyable upgrades for your layer (with the option to make them respec-able).
-Can be used to make Enhancers or Space Buildings.
+Can be used to make Enhancers or Space Buildings, for example.
 - [Clickables](clickables.md): A more generalized variant of buyables, for any kind of thing that is sometimes clickable.
 Between these and Buyables, you can do just about anything.
 - [Achievements](achievements.md): How to create achievements for a layer (or for the whole game).